delfiramirez/Russell-blogger-template/README.md

 There is a special emphasis and effort put on the distribution of the content through devices, the layer presentation, and the CSS styles for the main (X)HTML text structure tags.

 The CSS technology used to paint the visual structural elements or the main content header, is reminiscent of a classic punched emboss.
-A similar emboss technique like those you felt reading and touching magazines or essay books in paper format.
+A similar emboss technique like those you felt reading and touching magazines or essay books in paper format, thus eluding the risk of flatness.

-There is a measure and distance between spaces and a choice in thye tipography to fill the characters between paragraphs; if in a mobile experience, it allows the audience a pleasant reading, focused on content, with the use and interaction of a measured scroll interaction.
+There is a measure and distance between spaces and a choice of the font to fill the characters between paragraphs; leveraging different characteristics to better differentiate discrete areas of content.
+If in a mobile experience, it allows the audience a pleasant reading, focused on content, with the use and interaction of a measured scroll interaction.

 The one-column concept creates a share of spaces, permitting us to tailor and position both text and images for a perfect fit into the different screen formats or devices.